laurengarcia/cheatsheets/topics/ethereum/truffle-ganache.md

 `$ account1 = web3.eth.accounts[1]
 ```

-10. Create contract instance
-From console, create an instance of the contract:
+10. Create contract instance from console, create an instance of the contract:
 ```
 $ Wrestling.deployed().then(inst => { WrestlingInstance = inst })
 ```

-11. Query contract properties
-The truffle console lets you interact with the contract as if it were deployed to the public Eth blockchain.
-You can call functions etc.
-Call into contract and get current state of public properties:
+11. Query contract properties.
+Truffle console lets you interact with the contract as if it were deployed to the public Eth blockchain.
+You can call functions etc. Call into contract and get current state of public properties:
 ```
 $ WrestlingInstance.<public property>.call()
 ```

-12. Calling contract functions
-Call functions in the contract as one of the users that Ganache created and
-we wired up to the truffle cli above.
+12. Calling contract functions.
+Call functions in the contract as one of the users that Ganache created and we wired up to the truffle cli above.
-`value` is used to send ether from the sender with the txn.
+- `value` is used to send ether from the sender with the txn.
-`web3` is the js library used to talk to Ganache/EVM.
+- `web3` is the js library used to talk to Ganache/EVM.
-`.toWei()` converts the amt in Eth to the smallest unit of Ether.
+- `.toWei()` converts the amt in Eth to the smallest unit of Ether.
 ```

 WrestlingInstance.wrestle({from: account0, value: web3.toWei(2, "ether")})